Temporary Insurance for Expats: A Practical Guide to Driving or Living Abroad

 To bring a vehicle to the country of expatriation, temporary insurance during the journey can guarantee compliance during transit.

-4. Local testing / commissioning
+4. Local testing/commissioning

-5. Temporary return / expatriate passing through
+5. Temporary return / expatriate in transit

-Essential guarantees to be provided
+Essential guarantees to consider

-• Theft/fire protection : depending on the traffic area, the risk is high
+• Theft/fire protection : depending on the traffic area, the risk is high.

-• Geographical limits : check the countries covered (Schengen, outside Europe, etc.)
+• Geographical limits : check the countries covered (Schengen, outside Europe…)

 Documents and formalities to anticipate

-• Vehicle registration certificate / registration document
+• Vehicle registration certificate / vehicle registration document

 • Proof of residence or expatriation

-Concrete cases & simulations
+Real-life cases & simulations

-Situation Typical duration Critical guarantees Expatriate particularity
+Situation Typical duration Critical guarantees Expatriate peculiarity

-Temporary return to France 1 to 3 months RC + theft/fire limited use, French zone, local standards
+Temporary return to France 1 to 3 months RC + theft/fire Limited use, French zone, local standards

 Occasional use during installation weeks RC only reduce costs, restricted use